-*Not for domestic students who attended /graduated from an accredited U.S based institutions.
+*Not for domestic students who attended /graduated from an accredited U.S based institution.

-** This is a self-assessment tool for Distance Education applicants only.
-WUST requires to assess whether students have the skills, competencies, and access to the technology necessary to succeed in a distance education environment prior to their enrolment in the program.
-The assessment tool can be found at https://www.wust.edu/de-self-assessment
+** This is a self-assessment tool for all applicants to be completed and submitted at the time of application.
+WUST is required to assess whether students have the skills, competencies, and access to technology necessary to succeed in a distance education environment prior to their enrolment in the program.

 For International Students